LupienLab/pipeline-chromatin-accessibility/README.md

 A more detailed description of what to look out for can be found in [the detailed docs](docs/macs2/README.md).

+## IDR

+If you have a well-designed experiment with replicates, you need to measure the consistency between your replicates.
+Doing this prior to further analytical steps can avoid false results later.
+A tool to do this is the Irreproducible Discovery Rate (IDR) [4].

 If your data has good QC metrics, you're ready to proceed to your analysis.

 # Analysis

 ## DiffBind

-`DiffBind` [4] is an R package developed to call differentially accessible regions (DARs) between 2 conditions (typically a treatment and control).
+`DiffBind` [5] is an R package developed to call differentially accessible regions (DARs) between 2 conditions (typically a treatment and control).

 ## QC metrics for DMRs